-Start walking around Luang Prabang and you’ll soon find yourself immersed in a wonderful almost collage of traditional Lao wooden houses but with hints of European architecture and many colonial buildings; a legacy of when Laos was part of the French colony of Indochina.
+Start walking around Luang Prabang in Northen Laos and you’ll soon find yourself immersed in a wonderful almost collage of traditional Lao wooden houses.
+Hints of European architecture and many colonial buildings are a legacy of when Laos was part of the French colony of Indochina.

 Our mystery transport in Nong Khiaw bound for Luang Prabang, arrived a little late (Laos “reset” time).
 The ride ended up being a Songthaew crammed with about 16 passengers, the driver, luggage, stuff in the middle and on the roof; and the obligatory chicken squawking in a sack shoved under a seat, for the duration of the trip.